byTheInK/-TermiNote-/README.md

 # TermiNote
 Terminal based note app for terminal users.

-# TermiNote 2.5 is available for download!
+# TermiNote 2.7 is available for download!

-You can download it from Releases.
+You can download it from Releases or this repo.

 > *Warning: If you use v2.0 or v2.1, ``linuxsetup.sh`` file is not working.*